Pretro/Memory_game_2020/README.md

 ## Known Bugs ##

-    + The gameboard shows at the left side of the screen instead of in the center in this devices iPhone eXpensive landscape · width: 734px.
+    + The gameboard shows at the left side of the screen instead of in the center in iPad portrait · width: 768px
-        Android (Pixel 2) landscape · width: 684px
-        iPhone 6-8 landscape · width: 667px
-        iPad portrait · width: 768px
-    + The message when you finished the game do not dissapear.
     + Delay esperience of the pictures sometimes, but not all the times.
-    + This is not an reason that made the game cannot be played or make difficult to play.

 # Deployment #

 To deploy this porject, i used the hosting platform of Github